ferzos/react-init/README.md

 2. If you make a new scss file under web folder, don't forget to import it.
 Write it in index.scss
 Example: @import 'sass/web/example';

+3. If you make a new reducer file under reducers folder, don't forget to add it.
+Write it in index.js
+Example:
+  const Reducers = combineReducers({
+    app: AppReducer,
+    new: NewReducer
+  });
 ```

 ## Built With